Friday, May 13, 2016

 KINLOCH CASTLE

-MYSTERIES SOLVED
+SOME MYSTERIES SOLVED

 First hand research and photographs © George W. Randall Archive

-IS THIS CHASSIS IN LOCH SCRESORT ON THE ISLAND OF RUM
+IS THE CHASSIS IN LOCH SCRESORT

-THE REMAINS OF SIR GEORGE BULLOUGH'S RACING CAR.
+THE REMAINS OF SIR GEORGE BULLOUGH'S

 There is no evidence of a racing car or indeed a Rolls Royce!